-To support sustainable development, the sub-fund commits to investing a minimum proportion of the portfolio in issuers that contribute to the achievement of the UN Sustainable Development Goals.
+To support sustainable development, the sub-fund can invest part of its portfolio in issuers that contribute to the achievement of the UN Sustainable Development Goals.
 The UN Sustainable Development Goals include both social and environmental objectives.

-Companies that contribute to the UN Sustainable Development Goals are defined as those that are aligned with at least one of the 15 first UN Sustainable Development Goals, while not being misaligned with any of these UN Sustainable Development Goals.
+Companies are considered to contribute to sustainable development when at least 20% of the revenues are linked to the UN Sustainable Development Goals.
+The activities of the companies are assessed on multiple sustainable themes that can be linked to the UN Sustainable Development Goals.